 |Work Beyond 20 Hours Per Week||

-GAs are advised to consider carefully the potential effects of additional work load on their ability to maintain satisfactory academic performance.
+Department/Research supervisors and GAs are advised to consider carefully the potential effects of additional work load on the ability to maintain satisfactory academic performance and progress toward their degree.

-GAs on 9-month appointments have three months of vacation during the summer.
+GAs on 9-month appointments have three months of off-duty time during the summer.

-GAs on 11-month appointments have one month of vacation, to be scheduled at a time mutually agreeable to the GA and the faculty supervisor.
+GAs on 11-month appointments have one month of off-duty time, to be scheduled at a time mutually agreeable to the GA and the faculty supervisor.

 |Sick Leave||GAs have no sick leave.|